 It had previously been assumed that high levels of glucose in the blood damages vessels and neurons and impairs the immune system, thereby accounting for the wound-healing problems.
 A Cologne-based research group headed by Linda Partridge, Director of the Max Planck Institute for Biology of Ageing, and Maria Leptin, research group head at the Institute of Genetics of the University of Cologne, has now shown in a study that slowed insulin metabolism at the wound site directly affects neighboring cells involved in wound healing.

 Investigations of fly skin

 “Immediately after a skin injury, the neighboring cells respond by forming an actomyosin cable,” Kakanj explains.
-The cable consists of proteins that otherwise occur in muscle fibers, where they are responsible for muscular contraction.
+The cable consists of proteins that otherwise occur in muscle fibers, which are responsible for muscular contraction.
 After an injury, the cable forms a contractile ring around the wound.
 It then contracts, sealing off the gap caused by the wound.
 “However, if insulin metabolism is impaired, as in our genetically modified flies, the cable is weaker and forms much later.
 This results in incomplete or slow wound healing,” as Kakanj relates.

 Local treatment for better wound healing

 New treatments for impaired wound healing could precisely target this mechanism.
 “Our findings raise hope of a potential treatment for diabetics.
-In future, it may be possible to treat wound sites with drugs that locally activate insulin metabolism,” Kakanj explains.
-The research team is now working closely with Sabine Eming, a dermatologist at the University of Cologne and the Excellence Cluster for Ageing Research at the University of Cologne in order to investigate ways to implement this approach.
+In the future, it may be possible to treat wound sites with drugs that locally activate insulin metabolism,” Kakanj explains.
+The research team is now working closely with Sabine Eming, a dermatologist at the University of Cologne, and the Excellence Cluster for Ageing Research at the University of Cologne in order to investigate ways to implement this approach.